opnsense/docs/source/manual/how-tos/haproxy.rst

 A Public Service is a a group of bound ports which are used for incoming connections.
 From this Public Service we need to know which backend the request will routed to.
 For this, the previously configured action is needed.
-If you got multiple domains on one IP, you differate them with rules!
+If you got multiple domains on one IP, you differentiate them with rules!
 Don't create multiple Public Services.

 To create a new Public Service, click the `+` button: